TuNdRa-Plains/QMK_Keymaps/readme.md

 Learn how to adopt a keyboard pet here https://www.youtube.com/watch?v=HgIQRazCAjo

-- Incredibly large parts of this are based on code from Drasha, HellCoder & SolarTempest
+- Incredibly large parts of this are based on code from Drasha, HellSingCoder & SolarTempest